CoinTrailApp/CoinTrailApp/faq.md

 ## How do i get support?

 - Tweet at [@CoinTrailApp](http://twitter.com/CoinTrailApp)
-- File a ticket on github public repo https://github.com/CoinTrailApp/TaxCalculator
+- File a ticket on [Github](https://github.com/CoinTrailApp/TaxCalculator)

 ## How do i get transactions to CoinTrail?